Chapter 60: Discovering a Shadow of the Collective Nightmare and Why the Hanging Woman Hangs

 “It is because of the Great Shadow Abaddon and her Sons of Fear that we are able to truly appreciate the light of unconditional love,” she said.
 “Don’t you see, Servant of Love?
 Can’t you understand this truth even though the realm of motherhood and leadership was not your dream?”

 “I am weary of games,” I said.
 “And this particular riddle has vexed me for most of my life.
-If all humanity could only remember that we are all brothers and sisters of God no matter what body we inhabit, the world would be a much kinder place, but we can’t seem to figure this out.
-Would you please explain Abaddon’s story to me in the simplest way possible as you would talk to a child?”
+If all humanity could only remember that we are all brothers and sisters of the Creator of All no matter what body we inhabit, the world would be a much kinder place, but we can’t seem to figure this out.
+Would you please explain Abaddon’s story to me in the simplest way possible as you would talk to a child?
+I will take your words back to my waking world so that, even if I do not understand you, there may be those who will.”

 “This is a story of polarity and of the Eternal War in all the worlds,” said the High Priestess.
 “Written upon my own wings in letters of gold, I carry the story of the balance of light and shadow in the interior worlds of the mind and heart.
 This is your story.
 This is my story.
 This is a story of the Divine Mother who loves all in creation no matter their form.”